apache/rocketmq-site/docs/09-英文/01-Introduction/03whatis.md

 ### 1. Start the RocketMQ NameServer

-It listens to the port and waits for the connection of the Broker, Producer, and Consumer ater the NameServer starts.
+The NameServer listens to the port and waits for the connection of the Broker, Producer, and Consumer after startup.

 ### 2. Start the RocketMQ Broker

-It maintains long connections with all NameServers, gets current Broker information and store all Topic information when a broker start.After successful registration, there is a mapping relationship between Topic and Broker in the NameServer cluster.
+The Broker maintains long connections with all NameServers, gets current Broker information, and stores all Topic information after startup.
+After successful registration, a mapping relationship will be built between Topic and Broker in the NameServer cluster.

 ### 3. Create a topic

-Broker should be set up before creating a topic.And topic can be automatically created when sending a message.
+The Broker should be specified before creating a Topic, or automatically create one while sending messages.

 ### 4. Write messages to the topic

-The producer starts to establish a long connection with one of the groups in the NameServer, and obtains which Brokers the currently sent topic exists on from the NameServer, selects a queue from the queue list using polling, and then establishes a long connection with the first Broker to connect to.
-Broker message.
+The Producer starts by establishing a long-term connection with one device of the NameServer clusters, obtains the Broker information where the current topic exists from the NameServer, polls to select a queue from the queue list, and establishes a long-term connection where the queue is located.
+This enables the Producer to send messages to the Broker.

 ### 5. Read messages from the topic

-The consumer establishes a long connection with one of the NameServers, obtains which brokers the current subscription topic exists on, and then directly establishes a connection channel with the broker, and then starts to consume messages.
+The Consumer establishes a long-term connection with one of the NameServers, obtains which brokers the current subscription topic exists on, and then directly establishes a connection channel with the Broker, and then starts to consume messages.